-3.8 Confidentiality consideration
+3.9 Confidentiality consideration

 Assurance of no other use of the information given apart from the study purpose was granted.
-Furthermore, in relation to ethics and confidentiality in research, the researcher bored the responsibility of ensuring that information about the subjects and their responses remained confidential and that they are used for no purpose other than the research for which it was intended (Mason and Bramble, 1997).
+Furthermore, in relation to ethics and confidentiality in research, the researcher bared the responsibility of ensuring that information about the subjects and their responses remained confidential and that they are used for no purpose other than the research for which it was intended (Manson and Bramble, 1997).

-3.9 Summary
+3.10 Summery

 The study employed qualitative approach.
 Thus, it is qualitative enquiry.
-Data were collected from Kalongo sub-county Nakasongola District in Central Region.
-Random and purposive sampling procedures were adopted to sample 22 respondents including head teachers of school and teachers.
-Data were collected through interviews, documentary review and observation, and analyzed using content analysis technique.
+Data were collected from Nambale sub-county Iganga district in Eastern Region.
+Random and purposive sampling procedures were adopted to sample 22 respondents including head/teachers of school and teachers.
+Data were collected through interview, documentary review and observation and analyzed using content analysis technique.